DylanMeeus/springboot_jwt_blog/_posts/2015-11-16-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 Before getting into the details, if you are not a web developer, you might be asking yourself what exactly *DOM manipulation* is.
 Web sites are built as trees of different elements.
 These elements are defined in the HTML spec.
 By composing these elements a developer can create arbitrarily complex web sites.
 The DOM is the abstract representation of a website as a tree of HTML elements.
 It is defined by a [W3C spec](http://www.w3.org/TR/DOM-Level-2-Core/introduction.html) and implemented by all major browsers.

+Besides aiding in binding the data model to the view, these libraries help in doing updates to DOM **efficiently**.
+A series of updates that would normally be performed by manually issuing a series of DOM API calls can be automatically batched into a single call (or a reduced set of calls).
+For instance, suppose the logic behind an update to the site requires that you:

+1. Remove an element
+2. Add a new element
+3. Change a property of the added element

+Directly issuing DOM API calls for doing changes such as these will result in intermediate repaints and reflows of the content.
+These are expensive operations.
+By working on a virtual model these steps can be flattened into one.

 ### Templates
 Templates are a popular way of building DOM trees.
 With templates a developer can use a specific template syntax that tells a template compiler how to turn that into a DOM tree (or HTML document).
 Templates can look like an extension of HTML, or be completely different.